hero931/news-fullstack-capstone/readme.md

-# Wellness Organizer
+# News Beast

-Wellness Organizer is an interactive full-stack web app that helps users build their own wellness program that includes combination of nutrition and workout exercises by guiding them through the principle of consistent progress.
+News Beast is an interactive full-stack web app that provides to user with the latest sports, politics, business and art news.
+In addition app lets user to get a top news for specific date, like user's birthday.

 ## Screenshots